-Editor’s note: PGE plans to close this small reservoir to public access between March 15, 2019, and fall of 2020 to upgrade the powerhouse.
+Editor’s note: PGE has closed this small reservoir to public access until approximately spring 2021 to upgrade the powerhouse.
 (This is a later date than previously expected.)

 Looking for an easy place to sit back on the bank and catch a limit of rainbow trout for dinner, even during the dog days of summer?

 Even better if it’s less than an hour away from most of the Portland area, right?

 The small reservoir near Estacada is generously stocked with pan-sized keeper rainbow trout starting in the latter part of May and typically continuing through late summer.